Doomhowl-Interactive/howling/README.md

 Note that Howling is not a full game engine but rather a set of tools built on top of [Raylib](https://github.com/raysan5/raylib).

 Please refrain from submitting feature requests.
-Bug reports and fixes are appreciated however.
+Bug reports and (performance) fixes are appreciated however.